Nehalkamble/M2_EmbSys/Case_study/Complex_embedded_sys/Complex_emb_sys.md

-* Tis folder contains the files for complex embedded system
+* This folder contains the files for complex embedded system